sourcegraph/handbook/content/engineering/observability/monitoring_pillars.md

 For _instances of services_ in particular, you might be thinking "surely that is an exception?"
 But no, it is not generally.
 It is better that an admin knows there is an issue with _a searcher_, or _a gitserver_ and that admin looks through the logs of each to determine the issue than it is to give an information overload which makes it hard to interpret individual panels at all.

-### FAQ: Why can't I have all information expanded by default on the dashboard?

-This violates the fifth pillar of monitoring at Sourcegraph:
+### Only the most useful and simple graphs should be visible by default

-> The most useful information should be presented first, the least useful information should be hidden by default.
+The most useful information should be presented first, the least useful information should be hidden by default.
+This means that in the monitoring generator, most groups of graphs should default to hidden.

-#### Why this is bad
+#### Explanation

-Similar to "[Why can't I create a graph/panel with more than 5 cardinality (labels)?](#faq-why-cant-i-create-a-graph-panel-with-more-than-5-cardinality-labels)", having all information by default prevents site admins from looking at the information that is actually most important.
+Similar to ["Graphs should have less than 5 cardinality"](#graphs-should-have-less-than-5-cardinality), having all information by default prevents site admins from looking at the information that is actually most important.

 Additionally, it's easier for us to say: